mediabeastnz/Xero-API-PHP-Class/README.md

 ====================

 Note: This has not been fully tested and is only up here to provide a starting point and to save you time searching the web :)
+Bugs: I'm aware of a few minor bugs which effect renewal of an access token and will upload the fix very soon.

 Introduction
 ------------